larspetrus/Roofpig/README.md

   <script src="roofpig.js"></script>
 ```

-To make a cube appear, put a div with the class 'roofpig' on the page:
+When you put a div with class='roofpig' on that page, a cube will then appear.

 ```html
   <div class=roofpig data-config="alg=R U R' U R U2 R'"></div>